 Under the HTF program, HHFDC is most concerned with the performance of the City, which has struggled to administer its share of the HTF grant.
 The City's inability to effectively or timely administer HTF funds jeopardizes the State's HTF allocation and could subject funds to recapture by HUD / U. S. Treasury.
-Until HHFDC is satisfied that the City has increased its capacity to administer HHFDC's HTF funds, HHFDC must take steps to improve the overall performance of its HTF program while protecting HTF funds from recapture.
-As such, HHFDC did not award PY2020 or PY2021 funds to the City and will evaluate the City for future HTF allocations.
+To improve the overall performance of the HTF program, HHFDC did not award PY2020 or PY2021 funds to the City and will evaluate the City for future HTF allocations.